 - 1. Official transcripts from any and all post-secondary schools (undergraduate and graduate levels) you may have attended. - 2.
 Pastoral Reference from a pastor of your church. - 3.
 Professional Reference either from an employer or supervisor. - 4.
 Academic Reference from a college teacher who knows your abilities. - 5.
 Official report of your score on the TOEFL exam if your first language is not English.
-We require a minimum score of 550 (or 79 on the Internet-based test) for admission to our graduate programs.
+We require a minimum score of 550 on the paper-based test (or 79 on the internet-based TOEFL test) for admission to our graduate programs.